Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-image-magnify.md

   .addEventListener('mousemove', function (e) {}, false);
 ```

-This code adds an `eventListener` to the element with the id `zoom` and will fire every time the `mousemove` event happens on it.
+This code adds an `eventListener` to the element with the id `zoom` and will fire every time the `mousemove` event happens.

 ```js
 let original = document.getElementById('main-img'),